 - ✓ You have fully configured the associated axis model in DriveControlSuite. - 1.
 Navigate to the EtherCAT master in the solution explorer. - 2.
-Double-click the EtherCAT master. - ⇒ The settings open in the main window. - 3.
-In the main window, switch to the EtherCAT tab and click Advanced Settings.... - ⇒ The Advanced Settings window opens. - 4.
+Double-click the EtherCAT master. - \Rightarrow The settings open in the main window. - 3.
+In the main window, switch to the EtherCAT tab and click Advanced Settings.... - \Rightarrow The Advanced Settings window opens. - 4.
 In the tree view, select Distributed Clocks. - 5.
-Automatic DC Mode Selection:

-- 6. Close the window.

-- 7. Navigate to the first EtherCAT slave in the solution explorer.

-- 8. In the main window, switch to the DC tab and click Advanced Settings....
+Automatic DC Mode Selection: This option must be activated. - 6.
+Close the window. - 7.
+Navigate to the first EtherCAT slave in the solution explorer. - 8.
+In the main window, switch to the DC tab and click Advanced Settings....

-- ⇒ The Advanced Settings window opens.

-- 9. Enable:

-10. DC enabled (multiplier = 1):

-This list entry must be selected.

-11. Sync Unit Cycle (μs):

-Check the default value for the cycle time of the controller and change it if necessary.

-12. Enable SYNC 0:

-- 13. Close the window. - 14.
+- 9. Enable: This option must be activated. - DC enabled (multiplier = 1): This list entry must be selected. - 11.
+Sync Unit Cycle (μ s): Check the default value for the cycle time of the controller and change it if necessary. - 12.
+Enable SYNC 0: This option must be activated. - 13.
+Close the window. - 14.
 Repeat steps 7 13 for each additional slave in your EtherCAT network. - ⇒ The EtherCAT master and slaves will now be synchronized with the first EtherCAT slave that has the distributed clocks option enabled.